Onyx-Protocol/Onyx/docs/getting-started/five-minute-guide.md

 This guide will walk you through the basic functions of Chain Core:

 * Initialize the SDK
-* Create Keys (in the Chain Core MockHSM)
+* Create keys (in the Chain Core MockHSM)
 * Initialize the HSM Signer
-* Create an Account
+* Create an account
-* Create an Asset
+* Create an asset
-* Issue Asset units into an Account
+* Issue asset units into an account
-* Spend Asset units from one Account to another
+* Spend asset units from one account to another
-* Retire Asset units from an Account
+* Retire asset units from an account

 ## Initialize the SDK